 The response was FinOps.
 Meter every resource.
 Tag it to a cost center.
 Surface it in near-real-time.
 Build chargeback so business units own what they consume.
 By 2018, mature engineering orgs had cost allocation tags on every AWS resource, per-team budget alerts, and anomaly detection that paged on unexpected spikes.
 The discipline made cloud spend ownable.

 AI token spend is in the 2013 moment.
-The State of FinOps 2026 report shows 98% of FinOps respondents now manage AI spend — up from 63% the previous year — and 58% have implemented showback or chargeback for it[5].
+The State of FinOps 2026 report shows 98% of FinOps respondents now manage AI spend — up from 63% the previous year and 31% in 2024, the fastest adoption curve the FinOps Foundation has ever recorded[5].
 That is the leading edge.
 The median engineering org still treats AI API costs as one homogeneous line with zero team-level attribution.

 The FinOps Foundation's AI working group names the structural difference: "the unit economics of generative AI are fundamentally different from cloud infrastructure — variable by model, prompt complexity, and agent autonomy, not just by hours provisioned."[8]
 That variability is why the old controls break.
 A monthly seat license is predictable.
 A per-token API call from an autonomous agent that retries on failure is not.